 Very large Ore Carrier, also Valemax, Chinamax.
 Abt 220/400,000 DWT vessel, nine holds/hatches.
 Gearless.

-Voyage Charter The charterer employs the vessel for a specific voyage or voyages, with cargo which is customarily loaded and discharged at their expense within a specified time (see Laytime) in return for freight calculated on an agreed rate per ton of cargo or as a lump sum.
+Voyage Charter The charterer employs the vessel for a specific voyage or voyages, with cargo that is customarily loaded and discharged at their expense within a specified time (see Laytime) in return for freight calculated on an agreed rate per ton of cargo or as a lump sum.
 The owner pays for fuel and operating expenses, and (generally) port disbursements, of the vessel.

 30 Years of Experience Shipping Dry Bulk Commodities